 Microsoft’s share price is 40% lower than it was in 2000, while Apple’s share price has risen from around $50 to over $500 during the same period.

-Unlike Cook, Nadella had two jobs: reboot the organisational culture in addition to redefining the company strategy and focus.
+Unlike Cook, Nadella had two jobs: reboot the organizational culture in addition to redefining the company strategy and focus.

 Organizational reboot at Microsoft

-Nadella’s first focus was on the organisational culture, as he believes, like Peter Drucker, that “culture eats strategy for breakfast”.
+Nadella’s first focus was on the organizational culture, as he believes, like Peter Drucker, that “culture eats strategy for breakfast”.